stvnwllmrmsdrn/Web-Based-and-Mobile-Application-Sales-and-Inventory-System-with-Ordering-and-Point-of-Sales/README.md

 - Download <a href="https://www.apachefriends.org/download.html">XAMPP</a> and Install.
 - Start the Apache and MySQL
 - Click admin in MySQL
-- Create database name 'ecommerceweb.sql'
+- Create database
-- After creating a database name, import the database 'ecommerceweb.sql'
+- After creating a database name, import the database
 - Check in the localhost if the database is connected to the system

 ## Features